We Need to Correct These PPF Myths

 At Diversity, we are passionate about correcting outdated and false information.

-Paint Protection Films (PPF) was first developed for military use nearly 40 years ago.
+Paint Protection Films (PPF) were first developed for military use nearly 40 years ago.
 PPF technology has changed and improved in incredible ways since its inception, so there is a lot of outdated information out there.
 In this article, we intend to correct the 6 most common PPF myths.

 1. Exposure to the sun will cause Paint Protection Film to yellow and crack

 At one point in time, this myth held water.
 Older PVC-based films tended to fall victim to discoloration and premature ageing.
 Fortunately, modern TPU-based films are much better at withstanding the sun’s harsh rays.
 The films we use at Diversity have been stress tested to the max so we can ensure longevity and toughness.

 2. Paint Protection Films are difficult to install